jaihuni/Team-Cook/DP4 report/main report.md

 ## Individual Reflections

+#### Mingi Shin

+#### JoonYoung Keum

+#### Jaehun Kim

+#### Nayeon Lee
-(Nayeon Lee) I implemented the mechanisms of the Recipe Suggestion page and worked on its basic design.
+I implemented the mechanisms of the Recipe Suggestion page and worked on its basic design.
 Deciding where to put the 'Add Set' button was more difficult than I expected.
 It was part of the Ingredients list in the Low-Fi prototype, but received feedback that it was hard to notice.
 Regarding code, making a function for deleting individual ingredients was quite complicated (in part because there were multiple ways to add ingredients).
 In the end I decided on making a clear button, since I couldn't decide which method(checkbox, search, add set) could be deleted without sacrificing functionality.
 The search function seemed like a must since even the most basic recipes need about 10 ingredients, and without it checkboxes would clutter the screen.
 The checkboxes were not only a way of adding ingredients but also a clue for the novice cooker; a blank screen wouldn't help him/her remember what is in the refrigerator.
 Perhaps the add set could be removed, but it was a way to reduce time and I wanted to see if the change in design would be helpful.
 As for implementation, I learned how to make modals while making functions related to the 'Add Set' and 'Suggest Recipe' buttons.